 Products that have passed their expiration or "use by" dates

-Unregistered novel foods according to the Novel Food Catalogue of the European Commission, such as:
+Unauthorized novel foods, especially those in the Novel Food Catalogue of the European Commission, such as:

 Food with any health claim not allowed under the Health Claims Regulation

 Kopi Luwak Coffee unless it is synthetic or marked as produced in an animal friendly way